sr320/course-fish497-2019/syllabus.md

 Students completing this course will be able to:

-1) Understand how to navigate a computer
+- Understand how to navigate a computer file system

-2) Create spreadsheets using proper formatting for downstream
+- Create spreadsheets using proper formatting for downstream analysis

-3) Synthesize complex data sets to address a pre-defined
+- Synthesize complex data sets to address a pre-defined question

-4) Evaluate the efficiency of R code to perform basic tasks.
+- Evaluate the efficiency of R code to perform basic tasks

-5) Effectively visually communicate data analysis products.
+- Effectively visually communicate data analysis products

-6) Develop a reproducible data analysis workflow
+- Develop a reproducible data analysis workflow